coq/coq/doc/ltac2.md

   + parses the string *s* as a keyword, if it is already a keyword, otherwise as an IDENT.
 Returns `()`.
 - seq(*scope₁*, ..., *scopeₙ*):
-  + parses *scope₁*, ..., *scopeₙ* in this order, and produces a n-tuple made out of the parsed values in the same order.
+  + parses *scope₁*, ..., *scopeₙ* in this order, and produces a tuple made out of the parsed values in the same order.
+As an optimization, all subscopes of the form STRING are left out of the returned tuple, instead of returning a useless unit value.
 It is forbidden for the various subscopes to refer to the global entry using self of next.

 For now there is no way to declare new scopes from Ltac2 side, but this is